CuriousChipmunk/vision-board-super-productivity/README.md

 5. Open Super Productivity.
 6. Go to **Settings → Plugins**.
 7. Select **Upload plugin**.
-8. Choose the file you downloaded with the correct version code.
+8. Choose the file you downloaded.
 It should look something like: **goals-vision-board** followed by a version code.
 9. Enable the plugin.
 10. Open **Goals** from the Super Productivity header.